-Legs — Narrowing of the leg arteries causes cramping pain in the leg muscles, especially during exercise.
+- Legs — Narrowing of the leg arteries from atherosclerosis is known as peripheral artery disease.
+It can cause cramping pain in the leg muscles, especially during exercise.
 If narrowing is severe, there may be pain at rest, cold toes and feet, pale or bluish skin and hair loss on the legs.

 Your doctor will review your medical history, your current symptoms and any medications you are taking.

 Your doctor will measure your blood pressure and heart rate.
-He or she will examine you, paying special attention to your circulation.
-The exam includes feeling for pulses in your neck, wrists, groin and feet.
+He or she will examine you, paying special attention to your circulation, sometimes listening to the arteries in the neck.
+The exam includes feeling for pulses in your neck, wrists, groin, and feet.
 Your doctor may check the blood pressure in your legs, to compare it to the pressure in your arms.
 The ratio of your blood pressure at your ankle to the blood pressure inside your elbow is called an ankle-brachial index or ABI.

 Signs of poor impaired circulation include:

-Your doctor will order blood tests to measure your total, LDL and HDL cholesterol levels, triglyceride level, and fasting blood sugar.
+Your doctor will order blood tests to measure your total, LDL and HDL cholesterol levels, triglyceride level, fasting blood sugar, hemoglobin A1c (a measure of blood sugars over the prior three months), and sometimes hs-CRP C-reactive protein, a marker for inflammation), and Lp(a) (lipoprotein(a), a fatty particle linked to a heightened risk of heart attack).
 A routine electrocardiogram (EKG) occasionally will uncover electrical changes in the heart that indicate poor blood flow to the heart muscle.
 Your doctor may order an EKG performed during an exercise stress test if you have any symptoms suggestive of coronary artery disease.

 Atherosclerosis is a long-term condition that continues to worsen over many decades without changes in lifestyle and medication if necessary.